 This newer hotel on Stock Island, situated by a 220-slip marina, gives you respite from the hustle and bustle of Duval Street and Old Town — which is only minutes away, thanks to the hotel’s free shuttle.

 No matter which room you choose at The Perry Hotel, you’ll enjoy an ocean view, and every room is individually decorated with artwork by local artists.
 If you plan to spend a lot of time on the beach, ask for a ground-floor room, where you can take advantage of an outdoor shower to wash off the sand.
 Two dog parks let your furry best friend have as much fun as you’re having, and outdoor fire pits provide a touch of coziness after the sun sets.
-Two restaurants serve sea-to-table cuisine and planned water activities help you enjoy one of the best hotels in Key West to its full potential.
+Two restaurants serve sea-to-table cuisine and planned water activities which help you enjoy one of the best hotels in Key West to its full potential.

 Parrot Key Hotel and Villas